 - 151. Judges and magistrates have a duty to control questioning, as required by the overriding objective.
 Witness testimony must be adduced as effectively and fairly as possible.
 The case law encourages judges to intervene if needed, even if an intermediary if any does not: - Witnesses must be able to understand the questions and enabled to give answers they believe to be correct.
 If the witness does not understand the question, the answer will not further the overriding objective. - The manner, tenor, tone, language and duration of questioning should be appropriate to the witness's developmental age and communication abilities. - 152.
 A departure may be necessary from normal cross-examination practice, in which leading questions are asked, and the case is 'put' to the witness.
 Ideally this would already have been discussed at a ground rules hearing (see above) so that advocates are prepared. - 153.
 The Court of Appeal has said: 'It is now generally accepted that if justice is to be done to the vulnerable witness and also to the accused, a radical departure from the traditional style of advocacy will be necessary.
-Advocates must adapt to the witness, not the other way around.'87 - 154.
+Advocates must adapt to the witness, not the other way around.'88 - 154.
 This need not be an inhibition on the power of cross-examination.
-The Court of Appeal has observed that 'some of the most effective cross-examination is conducted without long and complicated questions being posed in a leading or 'tagged' manner'.88 - 155.
-The Court of Appeal has endorsed limitation of cross-examination in certain circumstances, including requiring advocates to: - Ask direct, not leading, questions.89 - Not put the defendant's case directly to the witness, but to tell the jury of challenges to the witness's evidence, in a form and at a time agreed with the judge and the party calling the witness.90 In this way, failure to crossexamine in such circumstances is not taken as tacit acceptance of the witness's evidence. - 156.
-Prior to decisions being made about the type of questioning that is appropriate for the individual witness, it is useful for a judge to consider the appropriate toolkit from The Advocate's Gateway.91 - 157.
-Where limitations on questioning are 'necessary and appropriate':92
+The Court of Appeal has observed that 'some of the most effective cross-examination is conducted without long and complicated questions being posed in a leading or 'tagged' manner'.89 - 155.
+The Court of Appeal has endorsed limitation of cross-examination in certain circumstances, including requiring advocates to: - Ask direct, not leading, questions.90 - Not put the defendant's case directly to the witness, but to tell the jury of challenges to the witness's evidence, in a form and at a time agreed with the judge and the party calling the witness.91 In this way, failure to cross-

-87 R v Lubemba; R v JP [2014] EWCA 2064, para 45.
+88 R v Lubemba; R v JP [2014] EWCA 2064, para 45.

-89 R v Edwards [2011] EWCA Crim 3028.
+90 R v Edwards [2011] EWCA Crim 3028.